lowleveldesign/process-governor/README.md

 A CPU graph in this case looks as follows (notice only the second core is used):

 ![cpu-equals-0x2](https://raw.githubusercontent.com/lowleveldesign/process-governor/master/docs/cpuaffinity-equals-0x2.png)

+## Limit the execution time of the process (clock time)

+With the **--timeout** option you may define the maximum time (clock time) the process can run before procgov terminates it.
+If the **--recursive** option is set and the timeout passes, progov will terminate also all the process children started from the beginning of the monitoring session.

+## Limit the user-mode execution time

+The **--process-utime** and **--job-utime** options allow you to set a limit on the maximum user-mode execution time for a process (with the **--recursive** option also all its children) or a job.
+The latter case will make sense with the **--recursive** option as it will set a limit on the total user-mode execution time for the process and its children.

 ## Set additional environment variables for a process